 There are several defined terms within the definition of “business” under both the CCPA and CPRA that may impact whether the law applies.

 Consumer.
-Under the CCPA, a “consumer” is “a natural person who is a California resident,” referencing the definition in Section 17014, Title 18 of the tax code.
+Under the CCPA, a “consumer” is “a natural person who is a California resident,” referencing the definition in Section 17014, Title 18 of the California Code of Regulations.
 The CPRA does not change this definition.

 Personal information.
 The CCPA broadly defines this term to include “information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
 Publicly available information and deidentified or aggregated consumer information are excluded from the definition.